ebarnett2/batotp/README.md

 generateGEN7DOFpath.m - Generates 20 random traj. points, then uses spline interpolation to create a 400-point trajectory.
 Generates the input files "GEN7DOFpath0001.csv" and "GEN7DOFpath0001.dat".
 These files are identical, except one is in ASCII CSV format and one is in binary format.
 Binary format is preferred, especially for large data sets.
 Multiple random trajectories can be generated by changing the "nIter" parameter.

-The config.dat file specifies "GEN7DOFpathBasic.csv" as the traj. data file, so copy config.dat and GEN7DOFpathBasic.csv to the input folder to optimize this path.
+The config.dat file specifies "GEN7DOFpathBasic.csv" as the traj. data file, so in order to run this example, both config.dat and GEN7DOFpathBasic.csv must be copied to the input folder.

 5.1.2 Executing batest / Running the optimization
 Ubuntu: Open a terminal in the Release or Debug folder.
 Run "./batest".